sodadata/docs/soda-cloud/roles-dataset.md

 #### Manage incidents
 * Create an incident related to a dataset's check
 * Update an incident related to a dataset's check
-* Delete an incident related to a dataset's check

 #### Delete dataset
 * Delete a dataset